Persistent Current States in Bilayer Graphene

-An $\ell=1$ Fermi-surface distortion transfers occupation between quasiparticle states with opposite current components along the continuously variable direction in which overall current flows, as illustrated schematically in Fig.~\ref{fig:one}.
-For a translationally-invariant electronic system, however, it is known from both microscopic-quantum-mechanical~\cite{bohm,smith} and Fermi-liquid-theory~\cite{Vignale} points of view that such a distortion corresponds simply to a Galilean boost which raises the center-of-mass kinetic energy and does not change the interaction energy.
-An $\ell=1$ charge-channel Pomeranchuk instability is therefore an impossibility in an electron fluid.
-In a crystal, where the Pomeranchuk instability notion refers to Fermi-surface distortions which reduce lattice symmetries, $\ell=1$ distortions have also been viewed~\cite{Schofield} as extremely unlikely.
-Instabilities with $\ell=2$, which lead to electron nematic states, do on the other hand appear to occur~\cite{Metzner,nematicreview} in a variety of different systems and spin-channel $\ell=0$ instabilities, which lead to ferromagnetism, are common.
-In this Letter we point out that a Bernal-stacked graphene bilayer (BLG) in which a gap has been opened by a transverse electric field is ideally suited to host an $\ell=1$ Pomeranchuk instability because its electron and hole Fermi seas are disks that are spread widely over momentum space, as illustrated in Fig.~\ref{fig:one}(b)~\cite{pomeranchuk_single_layer}.
-Fermi-surface distortions with $\ell=1$ can lower energy by compactifying the Fermi sea to realize the momentum-space condensation envisaged by London~\cite{london} more than seventy years ago.
+In a crystal the Pomeranchuk instability notion refers to Fermi-surface distortions which reduce lattice symmetries.
+Here $\ell=1$ charge-channel distortions have also been viewed~\cite{Schofield} as extremely unlikely, although instabilities in $p$-wave spin channels preserving time reversal symmetry have been proposed under certain conditions.~\cite{pwave} Instabilities with $\ell=2$, which lead to electron nematic states, do on the other hand appear to occur~\cite{Metzner,fradkin1} in a variety of different systems and spin-channel $\ell=0$ instabilities, which lead to ferromagnetism, are of course common.
+In this article we point out that a Bernal-stacked graphene bilayer (BLG) in which a gap has been opened by a transverse electric field is ideally suited to host both $\ell=0$ and $\ell=1$ Pomeranchuk instabilities because its electron and hole Fermi seas are disks that are spread widely over momentum space, as illustrated in Fig.~\ref{fig:one}(b).~\cite{pomeranchuk_single_layer} Both $\ell=0$ and $\ell=1$ Fermi surface distortions can lower energy by compactifying the Fermi sea, thereby realizing the momentum-space condensation envisaged by London~\cite{london} more than seventy years ago.